caseydriscoll/patched_up_dashboard/readme.txt

 * Navigation styling
 * Upload image directly from url
 * Preview of 'Edit Dashboard' page? (probably not)
-* Granular control over background styling including placement, attachment and repeat
+* Granular control over login background styling including position, repeat, attachment
+* Show print out of currently compiled css

 = Refactoring =
 * Better commenting
 * Actual refactoring, rearrange methods/classes if necessary
-* Move all js to js
+* Move all js to /js
-* Figure out how to classify attachment so it doesn't show
+* Figure out how to classify attachment type so it doesn't render
+* Needs instructions for using % background placement

 = Bugs =
 * Is the 'updated' fader supposed to actually fade?